WeblateOrg/weblate/docs/admin/translating.rst

-Suggestion voting can be used to make use of a string when more than signed in user agrees, by setting up the :ref:`component` configuration with :guilabel:`Suggestion voting` to turn on voting, and :guilabel:`Autoaccept suggestions` to set a treshold for accepted suggestions (this includes a vote from the user making the suggestion if it is cast).
+Suggestion voting can be used to make use of a string when more than signed in user agrees, by setting up the :ref:`component` configuration with :guilabel:`Suggestion voting` to turn on voting, and :guilabel:`Autoaccept suggestions` to set a threshold for accepted suggestions (this includes a vote from the user making the suggestion if it is cast).

 .. note::